mmiranda222/.statsuite/content/using-api/embargo-management.md

 In case PIT data should be released immediately, then a new import is to be submitted with the release date time as the current date-time or a past date-time.

 **IMPORTANT NOTE**: since [September 03, 2021 Release .Stat Suite .NET 7.0.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#september-03-2021), for the release date-time, the PITReleaseDate parameter is a datetime value with the time zone designator, according to technical standards (see: https://www.w3.org/TR/NOTE-datetime).
+This time zone designator allows specifying a precise target release datetime independently from the current time zone of the server where the NSI web service is running.
 Example: **1997-07-16T19:20:30.45+01:00**.

 When transfering data between internal data spaces using the Transfer service `/transfer/dataflow` method, then the following scenarios are supported through the `targetVersion` and `sourceVersion` parameters: